TobiasL/hasura-jwt-auth/README.md

 * `JWT_ORG_CUSTOM_CLAIM` string to indicate which table and column to fetch an organisation ID from.
 For example `user_metadata.org_id` fetches the value and adds it to the claim `x-hasura-organisation-id`.
 Need a foreign key that points to the uuid columns `user.id`.
+* `POST_RESET_PASSWORD_URL` URL that will receive the email and ticket for the password that was reset.

 ## Hasura documentation to use JWT tokens